deadcoast/ASCII-hunt/src/_diagnostic-tree-tasklist/07-plugins-processors-quantum-recognition.md

 # - [ ] plugins-processors-quantum-recognition

-1. Provide a comprehensive diagnosis and analysisof each file one by on, ensuring you are covering all aspects.
+**Provide a comprehensive diagnosis and analysis of each file one by one, ensuring you are covering all aspects.**

-2. When you cmplete a file, mark it as complete on the Directory Tree Tasklist.
-3. Write your comprehensive diagnostic and analysis findings in the section below the Directory Tree Tasklist.
-4. When you have completed all files, mark the entire task as complete on the Directory
+## RULES

+{STEP-1} REVIEW ONE ENTIRE FILE AT A TIME.
+{STEP-2} CREATE THE DOCS AFTER A FULL FILE REVIEW -> MARK FILE AS COMPLETE ON TREE.
+{STEP-3} REPEAT FOR ALL FILES -> MARK ENTIRE TASK AS COMPLETE ON TITLE HEADER.

-## Tree Tasklist
+## {DIAGNOSTIC-TREE} TASKSLIST

 ```
 │   ├── - [ ] plugins/